1.1. Sources and Structure

-Riboflavin is considered an Essential Vitamin or Mineral since it cannot be synthesized in human cells.
+Riboflavin is considered an essential vitamin since it cannot be synthesized in human cells.
 It is biologically relevant due to its necessity in the synthesis of two enzymatic cofactors, flavin adenine dinucleotide (FAD) and flavin mononucleotide (FMN), which are essential to many of the REDOX reactions performed by human cells.

 There are over 100 enzymes that are dependent on these cofactors, with 75% of them dependent on FAD; they are collectively called flavoproteins or flavoenzymes (proteins dependent on flavins, which is the structural class of these cofactors).
 Because riboflavin is a source for FMN and FAD in almost all organisms, the structure and function of the numerous flavin-dependent protein families in regards to the genes that encode them has sparked the creation of a new area of study, collectively referred to as flavogenomics.
 Flavoproteins use FMN and FAD as transfer electrons in REDOX reactions in a variety of metabolic reactions, including the oxidation of fatty acids, and may be involved in iron metabolism, night vision, and is necessary for proper fetal development.

 The enzymes FAD kinase (synonymous with flavokinase) produces FMN from riboflavin in a process that consumes energy (ATP) and FAD synthase (synonymous with FAD synthetase) adds an adenyl group to FAD to produce FMN.

 The basic role of riboflavin in the body is as an ingredient in the manufacture of the cofactors FAD and FMN.
 These cofactors are used by many of enzymes to perform REDOX chemistry, including the oxidation of fatty acids.